numist/numi.st/projects/vfr/index.md

 ## CDI

-How does spark work anyway
+How does spark work anyway?

 >  The DENSO corp stick coils that Honda used on the CBR600RR were perfect for my projects

-  uneven timing implies pre-existing cam wheel? or wasted spark?
+Is there room to go <abbr title="Coil-On-Plug">COP</abbr>?

 ## EFI